gzhaha/myBase-Info/file/Mybaseubuntu64.md

-#Running Mybase 7.x in 64bit Ubuntu
+#Running myBase 7.x in 64bit Ubuntu

 Starting from 7.x, mybase can run in Linux system.
 Based on the [Online Manual](http://www.wjjsoft.com/mybase_v7_docs.html#H3_3665), 32-bit library need to be installed properly first before running myBase in 64bit Linux system.